ariafatah0711/ctf_aria/overthewire/bandit/level 14.md

 ---
-layout: level
+layout: default
 level: 14
-previous: ./level 13.html
-next: ./level 15.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14. \